gmaison/gmai-toolkit/knowledge_base/knowledge.md

 ---
-date: 2025-02-25 19:34:06
+date: 2025-02-26 10:08:37
 ---

 # Project Specifications "Knowledge Base"

 This project specifications will help you understand the project architecture and features.

-It might not be update to date, always refer to code as source of truth.
+It might not be up to date, always refer to code as source of truth.

 ## Additional Files